 DIPG is a rare cancer of the brain.
 Because it affects the nervous system, the majority of symptoms are neurological in nature, and become more affected over time.

-Our brave superheroes with DIPG work on all different things during physio sessions!
-Sometimes we focus on comfort and positioning, other times we work on transfers and maintaining mobility, and recently, a super courageous warrior practiced squatting low, for his Make A Wish ride in a Mustang car!
-Every child and family with DIPG has different needs and goals, and here at BBP our goals are based solely on the client's wishes, and we are sensitive to each family as they go through challenging times.
+Our brave superheroes with DIPG work on many different things during physio sessions!
+Sometimes we focus on comfort and positioning, at other times we work on transfers and maintaining mobility, and recently, a super-courageous warrior practised squatting low, for his Make A Wish ride in a Mustang car!
+Every child and family with DIPG has different needs and goals, and here at BBP our goals are based solely on the client’s wishes, and we are sensitive to each family as they go through challenging times.

 Physiotherapy can help maintain muscle and joint range of movement, enable function, increase comfort and reduce pain, and position for optimum function.